-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: Suspension rates and local safety issues Scope: LEA-wide safety support systems to minimize risks and uphold safety standards.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide 2.14 Action: Safety Equipment Need: Suspension rates and local safety issues Scope: LEA-wide Safety equipment is essential to protect individuals from harm and prevent accidents.
+There is an ongoing need to assess, maintain, and enhance safety support systems to minimize risks and uphold safety standards.
 Implementing systems such as radios, cameras, and secure entry systems will increase student safety.
 With 76% of our students classified as unduplicated pupils, a districtwide access to safety measures provides a unified plan to address common security site challenges and promote a safe environment for this substantial portion of our student population.
-2.15 Action: Pool Safety- Lifeguard Need: Site and staff feedback indicated the need for increased safety in our water related activities and pool based programs.
+Priority 6 Survey, Parent and Staff Safety Metrics 2.15 Action: Pool Safety- Lifeguard Need: Site and staff feedback indicated the need for increased safety in our water related activities and pool based programs.
 Scope: Schoolwide Hiring an additional lifeguard will increase student safety in water-related programs by providing extra supervision, reducing the risk of accidents, and ensuring a quicker response to emergencies.
 Given that 76% of our student enrollment qualifies as unduplicated pupils and 40% of our UPP students participate in our summer programs, the district has prioritized a lifeguard to provide additional supervision at the pool located at Montgomery Middle School to ensure equitable supports for these specific students.
 Priority 6 Survey 2.16 Action: Counseling Program Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
-Scope: LEA-wide The high percentage of unduplicated pupils, at 76%, requires a comprehensive, districtwide approach to counseling supports to address the diverse needs of our student population effectively and uniformly.
+The high percentage of unduplicated pupils, at 76%, requires a comprehensive, districtwide approach to counseling supports to address the diverse needs of our student population effectively and uniformly.
 Site and central counselors will enhance support opportunities for unduplicated students by focusing on academic achievement, career development, and social-emotional support.
-They will provide grade-level guidance lessons based on behavioral needs at the site and offer small group support.
-Priority 6 Survey
+They will provide grade-level guidance lessons Priority 6 Survey